obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Modals.md

 ## Select from list of suggestions

-[[obsidian.suggestmodal|SuggestModal]] is a special modal that lets you display a list of suggestions to the user.
+[[SuggestModal|SuggestModal]] is a special modal that lets you display a list of suggestions to the user.

 ![[suggest-modal.gif]]